iMechanic-Project/iMechanic-project-frontend/README.md

 # iMechanic-project-frontend
-Client-side development of a web application for the provision of services by mechanical workshops, called iMechanic.
+Development of the back end of a web application for the provision of services by the mechanics, called iMechanic